 It seems too good to be true

 Our medical system makes things a lot more complicated than they need to be.
-They often disconnect one system from another treating minute systems instead of seeing the body as a holistic system.
+They often disconnect one system from another treating minute symptoms instead of seeing the body as a holistic system.

-Curing depression and other mood disorders often do not require pharmaceuticals or anything expensive, and this is never going to interest our sickness care system who make a living off of your staying sick.
+Curing depression and anxiety may not always require pharmaceuticals or anything expensive, and this is never going to interest our sickness care system who make a living off of your staying sick.

 When you eat a natural whole-foods diet you can heal chronic fatigue, depression, MS, and other illnesses related to inflammation and immune system issues by yourself.
 No one wants you to know this because they would have to find new ways to make money.

 The mainstream medical community may not be ready for alternative treatments

 Many patients have been on these drugs for years and have been told they must stay on them for life.
 If this turns out to be wrong, those of us who have suffered side effects from these drugs will have to admit we might have suffered unnecessarily.